Partner Since 2011

 Partnership SummarySchools for Africa

-In 2011, Caterpillar Foundation joined the U.S. Fund for UNICEF in a long-term partnership to support progress toward sustainable communities in Ethiopia, Rwanda, and South Africa by investing in children's educations through the Schools for Africa initiative.
+In 2011, Caterpillar Foundation joined the UNICEF USA in a long-term partnership to support progress toward sustainable communities in Ethiopia, Rwanda, and South Africa by investing in children's educations through the Schools for Africa initiative.
 This partnership will support school water, sanitation, and hygiene interventions and teacher training in all three countries, as well as providing school materials and school improvements in Ethiopia and Rwanda.

 The partnership will directly benefit thousands of children in communities throughout these countries by giving them access to safer, healthier, and better-equipped learning and recreational environments, along with better-trained teachers.
 Sanitation interventions that provide separate lavatory facilities for girls and boys contribute strongly to girls' staying in school since after puberty girls may feel compelled to leave school for lack of accommodations that respect their sense of modesty.